RichieRob/PredictionPerpsDocs/docs/ExternalFunctions.md

 # External Functions

 ## AMM-Hook Contract

-The AMM-Hook contract
+The AMM-Hook contract interfaces with the `MarketMakerLedger` to facilitate trading of back and lay tokens for market makers (MMs) and users.

-Hook - called by pool manager
+**Hook**: Called by the `PoolManager` for swap operations.

-AMM - interfaces with Ledger to provide tokens
+**AMM**: Interfaces with the `MarketMakerLedger` to provide and manage tokens.

 ### afterSwap